 Another common cause of overtraining is not giving your body enough rest between training cycles.
 I work with many runners who want to jump from one training cycle to the next with little or no rest between.
 Many runners tend to finish a tough training segment where they pushed their bodies to new limits and raced well and immediately jump back into hard training toward the next goal.
 In doing so, these runners never give their bodies a chance to fully recover and absorb all the training from the last segment.
 They carry that fatigue with them and drastically increase the chance of overtraining.

 To improve long-term, it is absolutely critically that you give your body a substantial rest period after long training segments and big races.
 I suggest one week off for a 5K training cycle, 1-2 weeks off for a 10K or half marathon, and a full 2 weeks off after a marathon.
 It might sound like you would be holding yourself back by being so cautious, but your long-term progression will actually benefit.
-You can look at examples from elite athletes in our sport to realize how important a break between training cycles is.
-Dathan Ritzehein blogged about the need for downtime after a long training stint and Alberto Salazar confirmed that star pupils Galen Rupp and Mo Farah would be taking two weeks off from running after their successful track seasons.
+Even elite athletes realize how important a break between training cycles is.

 Symptoms Of Overtraining